bloomberg/chromium.bb/src/docs/security/faq.md

 these are:
 *    Multiple unsanitized variables injected into the page.
 *    Unexpected server side transformation or decoding of the payload.

+XSSAuditor bypasses are not considered under the security vulnerability rewards program; the [severity guidelines](severity-guidelines.md) outline the types of bugs that are considered security vulnerabilities in more detail.

 <a name="TOC-Why-aren-t-physically-local-attacks-in-Chrome-s-threat-model-"></a>
 ## Why aren't physically-local attacks in Chrome's threat model?